opencontainers/image-spec/media-types.md

 ![](img/media-types.png)

 [Descriptors](descriptor.md) are used for all references.
-The image-index being a "fat manifest" references one or more image manifests per target platform.
+The image-index being a "fat manifest" references a list of image manifests per target platform.
 An image manifest references exactly one target configuration and possibly many layers.

 [rfc1952]: https://tools.ietf.org/html/rfc1952